Anne-Marie door times for UK shows this month

-Anne-Marie tour: door times and when The Unhealthy Club tour shows start and end?
+Anne-Marie tour: door times and when Dublin 3Arena show start and end?

 Anne-Marie's The Unhealthy Club tour will come to UK and Ireland arenas